ai-traders/liget/README.md

 - adds V2 implementation from old LiGet
 - caching proxy has different endpoint `/api/cache/v3/index.json` than private packages `/api/v3/index.json`

+## Features and limitations

+ * Implements light-weight [nuget V3 API](https://docs.microsoft.com/en-us/nuget/api/overview) for hosting private packages.
+ * Supports V3 search.
+ * Limited **NuGet V2 API for hosting private packages**.
+Includes endpoints `FindPackagesById()`, `Packages()` and `PUT /api/v2`.
+ Which is sufficient for clients to download, push, find or restore packages.
+ * **Caching proxy of with NuGet V3 API**.
+   - Allows to cache `.nupkg` packages on server, rather than downloading them from the Internet each time.

+Not implemented:

+ * Cache package metadata and invalidates when upstream changes are detected using [NuGet.CatalogReader](https://github.com/emgarten/NuGet.CatalogReader). *This will be ported from older liget < 1.0.0.*
+ * V2 search, filter and alike queries. *This is not planned.*

 # Usage

 See [releases](https://github.com/ai-traders/LiGet/releases) to get docker image version.